kkibalnichenko/nodejs-gmp-coursebook/Modules/docs/5-testing/6-unit-tests.md

 Let’s have a look at some examples of unit tests.

-### Example 1
+## Example 1

 Let’s start with a simple example.

+### Implementation

 Photos are stored in s3 buckets.
 There is a function `getS3PhotoPath()` that calculates the path to a photo in s3.
 Path is made up of bucket name, base64 encoded photo id and photo id in the end.

 ```js title="/src/unit-tests/example-1/get-s3-photo-path.ts"
 const getS3PhotoPath = (bucketName: string, photoId: string) => {